Andreas Samaris: Later career

-Rio Ave

 On 29 August 2022, Samaris returned to Portugal and signed a one-season contract with Rio Ave.

+On 27 August 2023, Brazilian club Coritiba announced the signing of Samaris on a one-year deal.

 International career

 Samaris is a former Greece under-19 international.
 He made his debut in a 2008 European Under-19 Championship qualifier against France.
 In October 2013, he was called up to the Greek senior side by manager Fernando Santos and made a substitute appearance in the final group qualifier against Liechtenstein, also coming off the bench in the two play-off matches against Romania.
 After a strong season with Olympiakos, Santos opted to select Samaris to his final 23-man squad for the 2014 FIFA World Cup.

 On 24 June 2014, in his first appearance in a final tournament of the World Cup and against the Ivory Coast, Samaris opened the scoring after capitalizing on Cheick Tioté's defensive mistake in the 42nd minute in an eventual 2–1 victory; Samaris came on as an early replacement for the injured Panagiotis Kone.